Recently, the utility of QR codes has been gaining popularity in various fields.

 QR code for companies is a promising technology that can elevate brand marketing.
 They promise to be cheaper and more convenient than bar codes and may be as reliable.

-QR codes are becoming a go-to tech tool by big companies, and their usage is expected to grow.
+QR codes are becoming a go-to tech tool for big companies, and their usage is expected to grow.